Reviews You Can Rely On

 Looking for the best bookshelf speakers?
 Our test team evaluated 25 options and purchased the top 9 for our thorough hands-on testing process.
 We know that with countless options on the market, it can seem impossible to find exactly what you are looking for at the right price.
 Our team of musicians, music buffs, and audiophiles logged hundreds of hours of listening time across a wide variety of music genres and judged each speaker on metrics such as sound quality, ease of use, and versatility.
 Our review will help you choose between the top models and find the right bookshelf speakers for your listening needs and budget.

 No matter your music preference, we've tested a pair of speakers to suit your ears.
-From the best Bluetooth speakers to the best wireless speakers and the best over ear headphones, our team of audiophiles has you covered with comprehensive reviews of the top products on the market.
+From Bluetooth speakers to wireless speakers and over ear headphones, our team of audiophiles has you covered with comprehensive reviews of the top products on the market.

 Editor's Note: We updated this article on February 13, 2023 to ensure our lineup is current and that we still stick by our award choices.